 🔍 Do I need proof of divorce?

 In some situations, you’ll need to have proof of your divorce.
 For example, if you’re getting married again, you’ll need to show your divorce order to your marriage celebrant.

 ❓ Does divorce automatically happen after 12 months of separation?

-No. After 12 months of legal separation, you’re eligible to divorce if you satisfy the other requirements for divorce.
-You must make a formal divorce application to start the divorce process.
+No. After 12 months of legal separation, you’re eligible to divorce if you satisfy all the other requirements.

 🌎 If I got married overseas, can I get a divorce in Australia?